T-Mobile gets rid of robot system for customer service calls

 Currently, many customer service agents are graded based on how fast they can get people off the phone.

 “The system is rigged against them,” said T-Mobile chief operating officer Mike Sievert, and T-Mobile will get rid of it.
+Since 2015, the company said there has been a 48 percent reduction in call center employees quitting.

+T-Mobile also expects it will keep costs down because people will get their questions answered the first time, and not have to call back.

 T-Mobile enlisted actor Rainn Wilson – best known as Dwight from “The Office” – to demonstrate the frustration of working through a robocall, being transferred among departments and ultimately not getting a problem solved while on a generic customer service call.